Aliases for ATP6V0B Gene

 GeneCards Summary for ATP6V0B Gene

 ATP6V0B (ATPase H+ Transporting V0 Subunit B) is a Protein Coding gene.
-Among its related pathways are Insulin receptor recycling and Signaling by GPCR.
-GO annotations related to this gene include transporter activity and hydrogen ion transmembrane transporter activity.
+Among its related pathways are Insulin receptor recycling and Lysosome.
+Gene Ontology (GO) annotations related to this gene include transporter activity and proton transmembrane transporter activity.
+An important paralog of this gene is ATP6V0C.

 Proton-conducting pore forming subunit of the membrane integral V0 complex of vacuolar ATPase.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.